Drive sales on autopilot with ecommerce-focused featuresSee Features

 An email’s copy is obviously important, but visual content like images, video, and GIFs can break up the text and make your messages easier to skim.
 It’s important to capture distracted subscribers’ attention quickly, so you should try to avoid long paragraphs and walls of text whenever possible.

-Of course, visual content can be used in a virtually infinite number of ways, and the best marketers are constantly experimenting with new approaches to email design.
+Of course, visual content can be used in a virtually infinite number of ways, and the best marketers are constantly experimenting with new approaches to using email template builders.
 Begin with simple concepts such as product images, tutorials, and demonstrations depending on the products involved.

 In addition to visual content, it’s critical to separate text using subheadings for each sentence or paragraph.
 Subheadings summarize the content of each section and make emails much easier to skim.
 Try to make each email easily scannable in ten or fewer seconds—recipients shouldn’t have to read every detail in order to understand the key points.